Trading Mastery: A Study Guide

 9. How does financial stress affect one’s ability to trade effectively?

-Financial instability can impair cognitive performance.
-A study in India showed that farmers’ IQs dropped significantly during times of economic stress.
-The implication is that a calm, stable mental state is essential for clear trading decisions.
+Financial instability impairs cognitive performance.
+A study in India showed that farmers’ IQs dropped during times of economic stress.
+The implication for traders is direct: a calm, stable mental state is a prerequisite for clear decisions, not a luxury.

 10. What are the four leading market conditions traders should recognise?